kontent-ai/delivery-sdk-js/README.md

   .subscribe(response => console.log(response));
 ```

-### Resolving URL Slugs
+### URL Slugs

 URL slugs enable you to generate user friendly URLs while giving editors the capability to control the looks of it.
 As a developer you will need to take the URL slug defined by editors and convert it to path that your application knows and can render.
+URL slug can be resolved either `globally` or locally for each `query`

 For example, if you define URL slug for your item as `dwayne-johnson` and your application is able to handle requests such as `yourApp.com/actors/{actor}`you will need to configure `urlSlugResolver` of your `ContentItem` class how to resolve such item.
 This example would transfer to following code:

+#### Resolving URL slugs globally

 ```typescript
 import { ContentItem TextField, NumberField, UrlSlugField } from 'kentico-cloud-delivery-typescript-sdk';